Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * This sequence ensures the package is properly hosted, accessible, and testable by your team.

-### Question #14
+### Question #5 💩💩💩

 Your company uses GitHub for source control.
 The company has a team that performs code reviews.

-You need to automate the assignment of the code reviews.
+**You need to automate the assignment of the code reviews**.

 The solution must meet the following requirements:

-✑ Prioritize the assignment of code reviews to team members who have the fewest outstanding assignments.
+✑ **Prioritize the assignment of code reviews** to team members who have the fewest outstanding assignments.

 ✑ Ensure that each team member performs an equal number of code reviews in any 30-day period.

-✑ Prevent the assignment of code reviews to the team leader.
+✑ **Prevent the assignment of code reviews to the team leader.**

-Which two actions should you perform?
+Which **two actions should you perform**?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.